yleinl/container_assignment/README.md

   kubectl apply -f tls/ingress.yaml
   ```
 The IP used in the cluster-issuer.yaml should be changed to the IP of the ingress.
 To make the TLS available on your browser, you need to import the cert.

-After following these steps, your application services should be running and accessible as configured in your Kubernetes cluster and ingress settings.